6-8 April 2025 – Rethymno, Crete

 About Rethymno

 Rethymno, the captivating third-largest town on Crete, nestled along the island’s north coast, embodies centuries of history and tradition in its captivating Old Town.
-Adorned with Renaissance colors and embraced by the azure hues of the Mediterranean, Rethymno boasts a unique layout intricately intertwined with the sea.
+Adorned with Renaissance colours and embraced by the azure hues of the Mediterranean, Rethymno boasts a unique layout intricately intertwined with the sea.

 As you wander through its streets, you’ll encounter Venetian-inspired architecture like the majestic Fortezza, a historic fortress overlooking the town, and the imposing Porta Guera, a prominent gate in the ancient Venetian walls.
 Each corner of Rethymno tells a story of resilience and beauty, inviting you to explore its seaside charm and rich cultural heritage.